eduardotoce/topic_classification/README.md

     Run code in conda/create_env.sh

 #### Config project:
-    Marksource root the src folder
+    Marksource root the src folder or export the topic_classificacion/src to PYTHONPATH variable

-### To run the train pipeline
+### To execute the train pipeline locate in src/ folder and run in terminal
-    Run entrypoint.py train
+     entrypoint.py train

-### To run the test pipeline
+### To run the test pipeline locate in src/ folder and run in terminal
-    Run entrypoint.py test
+    entrypoint.py test

-### To execute the Streamlit API
+### To execute the Streamlit API locate in src/ folder and run in terminal
-    Run run_app.py
+    run_app.py

 It will open a web interface in you browser.